mbrtargeting/aws-mwaa-local-runner/README.md

 ./mwaa-local-env build-image
 ```

+**Note**:
-**Note**: it takes several minutes to build the Docker image locally.
+ - it takes several minutes to build the Docker image locally.
+ - run `docker system prune --all --volume` to clean up everything and rebuild the docker image if some weird bug happens.

 ### Step two: Running Apache Airflow